 Autumn leaves

-Head to the beach
+Head to the Beach

-Have an autumn picnic
+Have an Autumn Picnic

 It’s never the wrong time of year to eat al fresco.
 Just wrap up warm and you’ll be grand.
-Flasks with soup or hot chocolate keep everyone cosy and warm.
-And there’s always a wee flask of tea just for me.
-Keeps the old hands nice and toasty.
-You could also try making some marshmallows or campfire toasties.
-More on that below…
+Pack flasks of soup or hot chocolate, bring warm blankets and enjoy a picnic outdoors.
+Toasted marshmallows or campfire sandwiches add a seasonal touch.

 Some of the best places to see deer are the Scottish Deer Centre, Beecraigs Country Park and at Culzean Castle.
 Last year we went to visit the Cairngorm Reindeer Herd up on the hill in the Cairngorms.
 A bit further, but also worth a trip!